cs4241-20a/a2-shortstack/README.md

     - She liked the overall design of the site and thought it was aesthetically pleasing and intuitive.
 4. What would you change about the interface based on their feedback?
     - I would add a resizing element to the table so that the user does not have to scroll over with a minimized screen.
 Additionally I would modify the placement of the first input box so that it is not cut off from the screen.

+1. Provide the last name of each student you conduct the evaluation with.
+    - Matthew StLouis
+2. What problems did the user have with your design?
+    - Had troubles knowing what to input into each box since there are no labels.
+However, they realized what the placeholder text represented and was able to fill in the fields properly.
+    - Was using an old version of firefox that couldn't handle datetime-local so had to type the date format manually.
+3. What comments did they make that surprised you?
+    - Liked my green and blue colors a lot and thought the combination of hues was neat.
+    - Thought the design of my input boxes was "sleek" since there is only a bottom border and the background matches the page
+4. What would you change about the interface based on their feedback?
+    - I would find a date time picker library that works for all browsers and versions rather than the HTML one which is not widely supported yet.
+    - I would add labels to each text field.